contributte/datagrid/.docs/row.md

 ### Allow Group Action

-Now all rows have to provide group action or editing.
+Not all rows have to provide group action or editing.
 Or some other of your actions.
 You can forbid group actions rendering for some items like this:

 ```php
 $grid->allowRowsGroupAction(function(Row $item): bool {